 Psilocybin: This substance, found in certain mushrooms, causes hallucinations and perception distortions.
 Users cannot function normally and are accident-prone.
-This drug
+This drug also can produce anxiety, elevated body temperature, rapid heartbeat, and elevated respiration.
+More information is available at;

 Sale of Alcohol - any transfer, trade, exchange or barter, in any manner or by any means for consideration of alcohol (cover charges, mug sales, etc.)